 The aims and objectives of the Preston Historical Society are to promote the study of local history in Preston and Lancashire by way of social and natural history talks given by historians and speakers, various events and by using current social media such as Facebook.

 • Next Event •

 Our meetings usually start at 7.15 pm on the first Monday of each month during the season.
-The seasonal membership subscription is £12.50 and visitor admission to a single meeting is £3.00.

 Since it was founded in 1948, the Society has always stationed its meetings around the centre of Preston thus allowing convenience of access for everyone living both north and south of the River Ribble.

 In 2023, Preston Historical Society will be celebrating its 75th Jubilee Anniversary; it is believed that PHS is one of the oldest Societies affiliated to Lancashire Local History Federation.
 This is quite an achievement, and we hope you will join us.

 We are always looking for ways to improve our service to members and this includes the move of venue to the Central Methodist Church.
 We use Facebook to keep people informed of our events, to encourage visitor interaction, and for queries and information seeking.

 The Gallery area of this website takes you to Preston Historical Society Image Gallery.
 You may enjoy browsing the many digitised photographs of Preston.
 The gallery also includes information about each image or set of images.